• Skip to primary navigation

 Can you freeze pumpkin donuts?

-Pumpkin donuts will freeze well.
-If you plan on freezing the donuts, skip putting the cinnamon and sugar on until you thaw them out.
+Pumpkin donuts freeze well.
+If you plan on freezing them, skip adding the cinnamon and sugar until you thaw them out.
 Keep the donuts in the freezer for 2-3 months.

 Can I make these baked pumpkin donuts into donut holes?